 What is diminished value?

 Diminished value is the loss in value of a vehicle from being in an accident, even after repairs have been done.
 Even after a “good as new” repair job, a lower resell value for a car results from a damage history.
 It is possible to get compensation for diminished value through an insurance claim.
 Each state has different regulations for handling diminished value.
 This is an area where your attorney can help maximize your claim.

 What if I need transportation?

-During the time that your vehicle is being repaired, if your car was totaled, or while you search or a new car, you may not have access to another vehicle.
-In this case, you can reach out to your insurance or the at fault insurance to determine if vehicle rental is covered.
+During the time that your vehicle is being repaired, if your car was totaled, or while you search for a new car, you may not have access to another vehicle.
+In this case, you can reach out to your insurance or the at-fault insurance to determine if vehicle rental is covered.
 If not, this will generally cost you something, but these costs can be added to your accident case and can be claimed for reimbursement from the insurance company when the case settles.
-There may also be shuttle services, or other services that your insurance company can provide that make more sense for your situation.
+There may also be shuttle services or other services that your insurance company can provide that make more sense for your situation.

 Can gap insurance benefit me?

 GAP insurance is insurance that protects you if you are currently paying off a vehicle.
 If your vehicle cost $15,000.00 initially and was totaled in an accident, the vehicle’s value has likely dropped significantly.
 If the market price for that same vehicle is only $7,000.00 after the accident, you could be stuck with a majority of the payments, but only compensated for half of the purchase value.
 GAP insurance is extremely useful in these situations, as it protects you from having to pay the remaining balance on the car loan.
 SO using the above example, without GAP insurance you would have to pay the remaining $8000.00 on the vehicle loan after the $7000.00 reimbursement.
 WITH GAP insurance, you would ONLY have to pay the current value of the car as full payment for the loan.